boswejac/ucd-csci2312-pa1/README.md

 My Point class is a but a simple one with only three private member float variables and a few functions:

-a default constructor,
+a default constructor

-a constructor with input-defined variable initializations, a destructor, an accessor for each of the three member variables, a mutator for each of the three member variables, a functions that calculates the distance between two points,
+a constructor with input-defined variable initializations a destructor an accessor for each of the three member variables, a mutator for each of the three member variables, a functions that calculates the distance between two points,